Article

 Put simply, regression testing is about making sure old bugs don’t come back to haunt you.
 Wikipedia states that it’s used to make certain that previously developed and tested software still performs the same way after it is changed or interfaced with other software.
 More formally, regression testing is about ensuring your software continues to behave in the expected manner after you have made any changes.
 It is about ensuring there has been no regression in the state of the software and checking that the new code hasn’t triggered an old bug that may not have been fixed properly.

-Software is notoriously complex, and apparently minor changes can have big (and unexpected) impacts on the rest of the codebase.
-A software regression is a change in the code that triggers an unexpected behavior.
+Software is notoriously complex, and minor changes can have big (and unexpected) impacts on the rest of the codebase.
+A software regression is a change in the code that triggers an unpredictable behavior.
 Regressions come in three types:

-• Local regressions occur when a change to a piece of code cause that code to stop working correctly.
-Generally, these will be easier to spot since the team working on that code may spot the error before it gets to testing.
+• Local regressions occur when a change to a piece of code causes it to stop working correctly.
+Generally, these will be easier to spot since the team working on the code may spot the error before it gets to testing.

 • Remote regressions happen when a change to the code causes a failure in another part of the code that was previously working fine.
-These are harder to spot since often it affects code from a totally different team.
+These are harder to spot since they often affect code from a totally different team.

 Regression testing should identify all these types of regression.